nate-johnston/hmjstudiosllc.com/content/policies.md

 ## Attendance and Scheduling

-*If you have a lesson time conflict, notice must be given by 5pm the previous day.*

 Attendance at piano is just like attendance at any other activity - the more consistently the student attends, the better the achievement!
 If lessons are missed, unless prearranged, the missed lesson will count as one of the subscription lessons.

-<b>Make-up lessons must be rescheduled within 24 hours of the cancelled normal time slot. </b>
+**If you have a lesson time conflict, notice must be given by 5pm the previous day.** If you then wish to reschedule the cancelled lesson, please do so within 24 hours of the original lesson time, or the lesson will be forfeited.

+My Music Staff, the planning and billing system, is accessible to all families.
+This is a great way to see your student's lessons, log practice, access resources, and reschedule lessons when necessary.
+The MMS system can be synced to Apple, Google, or Outlook (both online and desktop).
+When synced, changes made to to the master schedule appear on your personal schedule. **All scheduling is now done through the My Music Staff system.**

 If your child is absent from school due to sickness but feels well enough to meet, then lessons will move to an online format.
 Children must be symptom/fever free for 24 hours in order to return to in-person lessons.
 Do not bring a sick child to piano lessons!
 In case of an emergency, please reach out as soon as you can.
 Any teacher sickness will move to an online format if possible or will be completely rescheduled.

-My Music Staff, the planning and billing system, is accessible to all families.
-This is a great way to see your student's lessons, log practice, access resources, and reschedule lessons when necessary.
-The MMS system also allows families to sync their schedule with the studio calendar.
-When synced, changes made to to the master schedule appear on your personal schedule

 **Be sure to keep your child's weekly piano lesson times in mind when you schedule appointments!**

 Please be timely!
-If the red door is open, please feel free to enter, but no earlier than 5 minutes before the scheduled lesson time.
+If the red door is open, feel free to enter, but no earlier than 5 minutes before the scheduled lesson time.
 If there is another lesson in session, enter quietly and respectfully.
 Please be prompt at the end of the lesson as well.
 If you are regularly late to pick up your child a different lesson time can be arranged.

 ## Lesson Formats